Silver Price Forecast For 2017

 Our financial world sits upon a precarious peak of debt, monetary ignorance, rising interest rates, risky derivatives and flawed economic models, while politicians and central bankers aggressively pursue failed policies, to the detriment of all but the financial and political elite.
-2017 will probably be the year of the implosion and that suggests silver prices should easily exceed $30.
+2017 will probably be the year of the implosion and that suggests silver prices–check out the pirce of a silver bar as a reference– should easily exceed $30.
 I certainly will not be surprised if the paper silver price reaches and exceeds $50 in 2017 – 2018.
 Based on spending, debt, warfare, welfare, currency devaluations, monetary stupidity, cyber wars, loss or dollar reserve currency status, declining silver ore concentrations, central bank interventions, currency wars, Italian banking problems, and so much more, we should consider prices of $50 - $100 as not only possible in 2017 but a near certainty by 2019 – 2022.

 Cycles are slippery but consider the following chart which shows that silver reached lows in 1994-5, 2001, 2008 and 2017, about every seven years.
 The vertical lines on the chart below are spaced every 84 months.
 Note that silver bottomed in December 2015 and the next bottom is not due until about 2022-23.

 Our central bankers and commercial bankers, thanks to fractional reserve banking, excessive debt creation, shadow banking, QE, bailouts and more have created a great many digital dollars.
 The price of gold (similar for silver) versus the monetary base shows how low the price of gold (silver) is compared to the zillions of digital currency units created by banks.
 Consider the following chart (unknown source).

 “The facts surrounding silver have never been more bullish.”